 Last month I took a trip to Olso and decided that an apartment would definitely be the way to go, as the city has a reputation for being expensive.
-Frogner House manage over 300 apartments in Oslo and have an excellent reputation, so we booked into the Bygdøy Alle 53 branch of their apartments in the area of Frogner for a long weekend.
+Frogner House manages over 300 apartments in Oslo and has an excellent reputation, so we booked into the Bygdøy Alle 53 branch of their apartments in the area of Frogner for a long weekend.

 Frogner is West of the city centre and is an upmarket area with beautiful buildings and wide streets lined with restaurants and boutiques.
 A lot of the Foreign Embassies are based in this area.

 A short bus ride North West is the Bygdøy peninsular, where most of Oslo’s museums are located, as well as some lovely parks and forests for walking.
 Frogner is also well known for the Vigelandsparken, a park featuring more than 200 statues from Norwegian sculptor Gustav Vigeland.

 We arrived late on a Thursday and were advised to check in at the Skovveien 8 branch of Frogner House, as our reception was already closed.
 Once we had our key we were on our way to Bygdøy Alle.

 The building itself is very impressive, with turrets and pastel colour bricks.
 The apartments are located on the upper floors and downstairs, there is a café, a restaurant and a bar, so you’ve plenty of options if you don’t want to leave the building!